GoogleCloudPlatform/spanner-migration-tool/mysql/README.md

 ### Foreign Keys

-The tool maps MySQL foreign key constraints into Spanner foreign key constraints, and preserves constraints names where possible.
+The tool maps MySQL foreign key constraints into Spanner foreign key constraints, and preserves constraint names where possible.
 Since Spanner doesn't support `ON DELETE` and `ON UPDATE` actions, we drop them.

 ### Default Values